Developing abstract tropical paintings on canvas or silk is a compelling

-I'm not saying that Art now takes second place to building the sites (I now have two) but SBI is what makes me spring (well that's a relative description) out of bed in the morning and what keeps me fascinated late at night.
+I'm not saying that Art now takes second place to building the sites (I now have three) but Solo Build It is what makes me spring (well that's a relative description) out of bed in the morning and what keeps me fascinated late at night.

 If you would like more details of that story click here.

-If you would like to keep in touch with events, exhibitions and art related information in FNQ please subscribe to my e-newsletter, "Perspectives" - see form on nav bar.
+If you would like to keep in touch with events, exhibitions and art related information in FNQ please subscribe to my e-newsletter, "Perspectives".

 Also please visit North Queensland Art Events.
 You are very welcome to add your North Queensland event's details there and to spread the word to others.